grassator/bdd-for-c/README.md

 ### before

-`before()` statements, if needed, must be included directly inside of the `describe` statement.
+`before()` statements, if needed, must be included directly inside of the `spec` statement.
 This statement is run once before any of the `it` statements and can useful to setup some state.
 There can be as many `before()` statements as necessary, however you will rarely need more than one.

 ### after

-`after()` statements, if needed, must be included directly inside of the `describe` statement.
+`after()` statements, if needed, must be included directly inside of the `spec` statement.
 This statement is run once after any of the `it` statements and can useful to teardown some state.
 There can be as many `after()` statements as necessary, however you will rarely need more than one.

 ### before_each

-`before_each()` statements, if needed, must be included directly inside of the `describe` statement.
+`before_each()` statements, if needed, must be included directly inside of the `spec` statement.
 This statement is run before each of the `it` statements and can useful to setup some state.
 There can be as many `before_each()` statements as necessary, however you will rarely need more than one.

 ### after_each

-`after_each()` statements, if needed, must be included directly inside of the `describe` statement.
+`after_each()` statements, if needed, must be included directly inside of the `spec` statement.
 This statement is run before each of the `it` statements and can useful to setup some state.
 There can be as many `after_each()` statements as necessary, however you will rarely need more than one.

 ## License